dilsadunsal/HRPlanesv2-Data-Set/README.md

 ## <div align="left">Benchmark Analysis and Weights</div>

 The mAP results from experiments with different input sizes are given in the table below.
-Researchers could download the weight files directly from the links in the table.
+Researchers could download the weight files directly from the links on the table.

 | Model              | Patch   Size | mAP @.50:.05:.95 | Weights |